Feature Propagation on Knowledge Graphs using Cellular Sheaves: Introduction

 \section{Introduction}

 Inferring interactions between nodes in a network is a fundamental and ubiquitous task in relational machine learning.
-For example, product recommendation via collaborative filtering may be cast as a link prediction problem between customers and products~\citep{koren2009matrix}, and association prediction within a social network corresponds to link prediction between people or communities~\cite{al2006link}.
-This problem is popularly represented within the framework of knowledge graphs, which encodes facts about a particular domain by specifying relations (as directed edges) between entities (as nodes).
+For example, product recommendation via collaborative filtering may be cast as a link prediction problem between customers and products~\cite{koren2009matrix}, and association prediction within a social network corresponds to link prediction between people or communities~\cite{al2006link}.
+These problems are often defined on knowledge graphs--heterogeneous networks which encode facts about a particular domain by specifying relations (as directed edges) between entities (as nodes).

 A common knowledge graph task is to estimate the likelihood of a potential relation existing between two entities, or more generally, a potential logical statement about a group of entities and their interrelationships.
 The former task is related to simple link prediction (e.g. for \textit{knowledge graph completion}), and the latter to more complex logical reasoning.
+For example, a simple link prediction task may involve inferring whether a given user has purchased a particular product, or whether a film is set in a particular city.
+By contrast, a more complex logical reasoning task would involve inferring which user has purchased a basket of products, or the actor starring in a movie set in a given city with a particular writer.

-In the transductive setting wherein all entities and relations are known at training and inference time there are a wide variety of effective embedding-based methods to perform these knowledge graph completion and logical reasoning tasks ~\citep{bordes2011learning, bordes2013translating, sun2019rotate, zhang2019quaternion}.
-These embedding-based methods learn a vector-like representation of each entity and each relation type and have seen continued progress in recent years~\citep{ali2020benchmarking}.
-Despite the fact that these representations lend themselves to a wide variety of downstream applications beyond knowledge graph completion, the assumption that the training and inference graphs contain the same set of entities can be restrictive in practice, and presently the only way for a transductive knowledge graph embedding method like TransE~\citep{bordes2013translating} or Structured Embedding (SE)~\citep{bordes2011learning} to handle the introduction of new entities or relations in the knowledge graph is to learn a completely new set of embeddings over the expanded knowledge graph--a costly update procedure.
-This is particularly concerning given that modern knowledge graphs can contain millions of entities and billions of relational facts and are notoriously incomplete.
+In the \textit{transductive setting}, wherein all entities and relation types are assumed fixed and identical between training and inference time, there are a wide variety of effective embedding-based methods to perform knowledge graph completion and logical reasoning tasks \cites{bordes2011learning, bordes2013translating, sun2019rotate, zhang2019quaternion}.
+These transductive knowledge graph embedding methods typically seek to learn a vector-like representation of each entity and each relation type and have seen continued progress and research interest in recent years~\cite{ali2020benchmarking}.